-In light of these factors, Mr. Kits van Heyningen received a 5.4% increase in base salary for 2010, which approximated the 50th percentile in the Radford survey data.
+In light of these factors, Mr. Kits van Heyningen received a 3.5% increase in base salary for 2011, which approximated the 50th percentile in the Radford survey data.

-The following summarizes some of the individual achievements of the named executive officers considered by the CEO in providing recommendations to the Compensation Committee for 2010 base salary increases:
+The following summarizes some of the individual achievements of our other named executive officers considered by the CEO in providing recommendations to the Compensation Committee for 2011 base salary increases: